e18e/e18e/docs/blog/es-tooling.md

 While e18e exists to connect us all and provide a space to collaborate, it doesn't exist to own the projects coming out of the initiative.
 That is where projects like es-tooling, unjs and more come in to play.

+**We expect es-tooling will be one of many community lead orgs with an e18e focus.**

 ## Ecosystem cleanup

 One of the projects which kicked much of this initiative off - the ecosystem cleanup project has now moved into the ES Tooling organisation to allow better visibility and maintenance.